 How to watch Fubo TV in Europe?

 You might know that Fubo TV is a service only available to people in the USA.
 That is true, but you can still get access to it in Europe.
 I am currently using the VPN services of ExpressVPN to stream Fubo TV in Europe, so if you want to give it a try, you can do like me.
-Notice that you will simple get an error message if you try to visit the Fubo TV website from outside the USA, so you need to use ExpressVPN to even get the Fubo TV website to work from abroad.
+Notice that you will simply get an error message if you try to visit the Fubo TV website from outside the USA, so you need to use ExpressVPN to even get the Fubo TV website to work from abroad.

 My Fubo TV Premier review conclusion

 I have used lots of different streaming services to watch European football earlier.
 I have used Dazn, Fox Soccer to Go, Fubo TV (old version), Sky Sports, Viasat, Laola7 and even some more.
-With the new Fubo TV Premium package I do not need any of those other subscriptions, because I have got it all at once in the Fubo TV Premium package.
-I can in other words save both money and time with this single subscription.
+With the new Fubo TV Premium package, I do not need any of those other subscriptions, because I have got it all at once in the Fubo TV Premium package.
+I can, in other words, save both money and time with this single subscription.

 If you want to give it a try yourself, visit the Fubo TV website.
-They will give you a seven day free trial, so you have a week to find out whether you like the service or not, before you have to pay anything for the service at all.
+They will give you a seven-day free trial, so you have a week to find out whether you like the service or not before you have to pay anything for the service at all.

 If you have tried Fubo TV and want to share your thoughts, please use the comment field beneath.